lazarus-muya/Timed-Music-Player/README.md

 ## Support

-For issues, questions, or contributions, please refer to the project repository or contact the development team.
+For issues, questions, or contributions, please refer to the project repository or contact developer.

 ---